The 20 greatest matches in the FIFA World Cup history - part III (1978-1986)

 Italy 3-2 Brazil, July 5th 1982, Barcelona, Spain – second round

-Brazil had one of its best teams of all time, full of players with great technique such as Toninho Cerezo, Júnior, Falcão, Sócrates, Éder and Zico.
+Brazil had one of their best teams of all time, full of players with great technique such as Toninho Cerezo, Júnior, Falcão, Sócrates, Éder and Zico.
 In the first group stage, the Brazilians had won all their three games: 2-1 against the USSR, 4-1 against Scotland and 4-0 against New Zealand.
 The Italians, on the other hand, had drawn all their three first matches against Poland (0-0), Peru (1-1) and Cameroon (1-1).

 A simple draw against the so far disappointing Italians would get the great Brazilian squad to the semifinals.
 Needing to win, the Italians started the match with an attacking stance and opened the scoreline with just five minutes after the kickoff.
 After a beautiful cross from Antonio Cabrini, Paolo Rossi headed it home: 1-0.